omarfoz/cloud-certification-program/cloud-basics/lab-2/README.md

 ### 9. connecting to The Virtual Instance
 ```
 Note*
-For this Tutorial we will connect to Ubuntu-18.04-LTS
+For this lab we will connect to Ubuntu-18.04-LTS
 ```
 For every Image there a way to connect them please visit The [Knowledge base](https://kb.bluvalt.com/ "Knowledge base") for more information